Updated: April 22, 2019 11:10 AM

-We have made a lot of progress on the crossings over our tracks for the new sidewalk that goes back to the clock tower.
+We completed the crossings over our tracks and the new sidewalk has been poured.
 Thanks to Bob S, Will G, Howard W, Norm G, and John L on Oct 6th.
 Below Norm and Howard are hanging lights for the Holiday train runs.
 They actually worked long and hard this day and finished hanging the strands around the Transportation Building.
-Photographer John L just happened to capture them resting between work sessions.
+Photographer John L just happened to capture them resting between work sessions – twice!

 The pictures below are from Thursday, Oct 04, 2018.